Parrot90/Production_Ready_RAG_AI_Agent_in_Python/README.md

-# Production-Ready RAG AI Agent in Python
+RAG AI Agent in Python

 Production-Ready Retrieval-Augmented Generation (RAG) AI Agent in Python This repository contains a production-oriented reference implementation of a Retrieval-Augmented Generation (RAG) AI agent built in Python.
 It's designed to serve as a practical starting point for building, deploying, and operating RAG-powered assistants that combine vector search over your knowledge sources with a large language model (LLM) for accurate, up-to-date responses.